BIGDADDY5802/class7hw/week2/lesson1notes.md

 $ls -l - "l" means long listing format:
     When you pass this arguement the format contains a few columns;
     -   permissions.
 Here we can see what kind of permission has the object.
-We will work with permissions... soon
     -   number of hard links.
 By default every object has 1 hard link.
 What are links?
     Hard links - <https://www.bing.com/ck/a?!&&p=b6e48fba933befbfb088d56be688a7acbbcbdfbeee4f090ce1a9f956cef6b4bbJmltdHM9MTc1OTcwODgwMA&ptn=3&ver=2&hsh=4&fclid=3524d378-1685-6d0e-0d7c-c540176a6c87&psq=hard+links+linux&u=a1aHR0cHM6Ly9saW51eGhhbmRib29rLmNvbS9oYXJkLWxpbmsv>
     -   Owner.
 The owner of the object.
 It doesn't mean who created it, but who owns it at this moment.